Master's Mathematics in Data Science

 The Advanced Seminar is one of the compulsory requirements.
 Please note when selecting a seminar that permission to commence the thesis is in some departments dependent upon you having successfully completed the Advanced Seminar.

-Details of all the modules that are relevant to the degree program, along with associated times and locations, are available in the department’s module catalog at TUMonline.
+Details of all the modules that are relevant to the degree program, along with associated times and locations, are available in the department’s curriculum at TUMonline.
 Here you can create your own timetable and save it digitally.

 The area in which you acquire advanced knowledge during the degree program informs your choice of topic for your master's thesis.
 Read everything you need to know about the master’s thesis here.